us-amlr/Casal2-krill-model-mcmc/README.md

 # Casal2-krill-model-update
  Adds analysis of spawning stock biomass and CCAMLR decision rules to 'us-amlr/Casal2-krill-model'

-This repository contains updates to the Casal2 krill model described in 'https://github.com/us-amlr/Casal2-krill-model'.
+This repository updates the Casal2 krill model described in 'https://github.com/us-amlr/Casal2-krill-model'.
 These updates use 'r4Casal2_krill.r' to evaluate derived parameters for spawning stock biomass and calculate the CCAMLR 'depletion' and 'escapement' decision rules in order to define precautionary yield.

 To run the model place three sets of the files in the 'biom' directory in differently labeled directories such as 'a', 'b' and 'c'.
 I label the directories with the catch as well, i.e. '0K.a' for the first directory with 0 tonnes catch.
 Put 'casal2.exe', 'config.csl2' and the four .dll files in the three directories containing the 'biom' subdirectory.